Siobhan Craige Lab

 The Craige Lab is looking for highly motivated graduate and undergraduate students.
 If you are interested in applying, please contact Dr. Adele Addington at firstname.lastname@example.org.

 Craige Lab Research

 Regular exercise is one of the most powerful tools to prevent and reverse Non-Alcoholic Fatty Liver Disease (NAFLD).
 NAFLD which is characterized by excessive fat deposition in the liver, affects 20-30 percent of adults in the US and is the most common cause of chronic liver disease worldwide.
 NAFLD often leads to non-alcoholic steatohepatitis (NASH) which can result in liver cirrhosis or cancer and is predicted to be the leading cause for liver transplantation by 2030.
-We are currently investigating liver ROS signaling and the mitigation of liver disease with exercise.
+In collaboration with the laboratory of Dr. Myriam Aouadi at Karolinska Institute, we are currently investigating liver ROS signaling and the mitigation of liver disease with exercise.
 Knowledge about the protective mechanisms activated by exercise will be key in developing strategies that prevent not only NAFLD, but multiple other chronic cardiometabolic diseases.

 Bone fragility fracture is an overlooked complication affecting the quality of life in patients with metabolic diseases and it is often associated with higher accumulation of bone marrow adipose tissue (BMAT).
 The Craige Lab, in collaboration with the laboratory of Dr. Michaela Tencerova at the Institute of Physiology of the Czech Academy of Sciences, is currently investigating the role of ROS in predisposing stem cells residing within the bone marrow to become fat cells (BMAT) in the context of diet-induced obesity.